Motorised vehicle access into St James now restricted due to high fire risk

 Public vehicle access is restricted to drier periods, but can be closed at any time due to safety risks, bad weather, threats to conservation or track damage.

 Before leaving, ensure you check the gate will remain open for your entire visit via the DOC website or by contacting the Rangiora office during office hours.

 Where can I drive in St James?

-Access is restricted to the Edwards Valley and Maling Pass 4WD tracks from Tophouse Road as far as the signs by the Waiau River.
+Access is usually restricted to the Edwards Valley and Maling Pass 4WD tracks from Tophouse Road as far as the signs by the Waiau River.
 Vehicles are to stay on these tracks at all times.

 Vehicles are not permitted on the Waiau River bed, or on the western side of the Waiau River without prior permission from the Rangiroa office.

 How do I get into St James?

 Vehicle access is controlled by gates with different combination locks at the two track entrances, at Edwards Valley and Maling Pass car park.
 The gates are locked to ensure drivers are aware of the code of conduct and any other conditions before entering the area.
 The combination codes are changed regularly.

 To register your details and view the codes complete the St James motor vehicle access form.

 After submitting the form, you will be able to view the codes.
 We recommend you print these or write them down as they will not be emailed to you.

 In the weekends, contact the Arthur's Pass Visitor Centre:

 Code of conduct